wizgrav/aframe-effects/README.md

 ### Effect exports ###

 Effect components can also export a set of effect instances (usually those used internally for the parent effects operations).
-All the effect component author has to do is expose an Object map(key=>fusable) .export property.
+All the effect component author has to do is expose an Object map(key=>fusable) .exports property.

 ```js
 AFRAME.registerComponent("myeffect",